singodiyashubham87/ScrapeIt/CONTRIBUTING.md

 ## Important point to keep in mind before starting ✅

-- If anything is missing or if you find something which need to be enhanced/fixed/modified in the project, please feel free to [create an issue.](https://github.com/singodiyashubham87/ScrapeIt/issues/new/choose)
+- If anything is missing or if you find something that needs to be enhanced/fixed/modified in the project, please feel free to [create an issue.](https://github.com/singodiyashubham87/ScrapeIt/issues/new/choose)
 - Ask to get the issue assigned to you before working on the issue & making a PR.
 - Don't create a PR until the issue is not assigned to you.
 - Mention the issue number in the PRs and describe all the changes that you have made briefly in the PR.